How do I obtain Family Mediation Council Accreditation (FMCA)?

 Is there a time-limit for gaining FMCA?

 You must normally pass the assessment for FMCA within three years of completing your training.
 This can be extended in certain circumstances.
-Please read the Guidance on extensions for mediators who trained after 1.1.15.
-If you trained before this date, or have any questions after reading the guidance, please contact fmsb@familymediationcouncil.org.uk.
+You can find out about the extension process here.

 Where can I obtain more information about the FMCA accreditation scheme?